henrytsanford/henrytsanford.com/_projects/1_project.md

 category: fun
 ---

-I implemented a [suffix array](https://en.wikipedia.org/wiki/Suffix_array) and then used it to identify common phrases in some texts.
+I implemented a [suffix array](https://en.wikipedia.org/wiki/Suffix_array) and then used it to identify the longest common phrase between pairs of texts.
+I sourced the text files from [the Guttenberg Project](https://www.gutenberg.org/).

 Here are the results, sorted by length:

-    ---
     Anna Karenina + The Count of Monte Cristo : , the meaning of which he could not comprehend.
 A Anna Karenina + War and Peace : silent, and the only sound audible was the
     Collected Papers on Analytical Psychology + War and Peace :  at the beginning of the nineteenthcentury